On the non-inner automorphism conjecture of finite $p$-groups: Introduction

+In Theorem 2.1, we prove that every finite $p$-group $G$, ($p>2$) of nilpotency class $n$ such that $\mbox{exp}(\gamma_{n-1}(G))=p$, $|\gamma_n(G)|=p$ and $Z(C_G(x)) \le \gamma_{n-1}(G)$ for all $x \in \gamma_{n-1}(G) \setminus Z(G)$, has a non-inner automorphism of order $p$ which fixes $\Phi(G)$ element-wise.
+As a consequence, in Corollaries 2.2 and 2.3, we give an affirmative answer to the above question under some conditions.
+In \cite{rus}, the authors proved the conjecture for all non-abelian finite $p$-groups of co-class 3, where $p$ is a prime number such that $p \ne 3$.
+We also validate the conjecture for some non-abelian finite 3-groups of co-class 3 in Corollary 2.4.

-Throughout $p$ always denote an odd prime number.
-For a finite group $G$.
-By $Z(G)$, $\gamma_{m}(G)$, $d(G)$ and $\Phi(G)$, we denote, the center, $m$th term of the lower central series, the number of generators of $G$ and the frattini subgroup of $G$, respectively.
-The nilpotence class and exponent of finite group $G$ is denoted by $\mbox{cl}(G)$ and $\mbox{exp}(G),$ respectively.
-A group $G$ is called $p$-abelian group if it satisfies $(xy)^p = x^py^p$ for all $x, y \in G$.
+Throughout $p$ denotes an odd prime number.
+For a group $G$, by $Z_m(G)$, $\gamma_{m}(G)$, $d(G)$ and $\Phi(G)$, we denote, the $m$th term of the {\it upper central series} of $G$, the $m$th term of the {\it lower central series} of $G$, the {\it minimum number of generators} of $G$ and the {\it Frattini subgroup} of $G$, respectively.
+The {\it nilpotency class} and the {\it exponent} of a finite group $G$ are denoted by $\mbox{cl}(G)$ and $\mbox{exp}(G)$, respectively.
+A finite $p$-group $G$ of order $p^n$ with $\mbox{cl}(G)=n-c$ is said to be of {\it co-class} $c$.
 All other unexplained notations, if any, are standard.